Calflora Taxon Report

 Information about Sclerochloa dura from other sources

 [Wikipedia] Eurasia native, Description: Sclerochloa dura is a species of grass known by the common names common hardgrass and fairground grass.
 It is native to Eurasia, and it is known in parts of North America and Australia as an introduced species and a common weed of disturbed, high-traffic areas such as parking lots, roadsides, and playing fields.
 It is a sturdy annual grass forming low, flat clumps of short stems, some prostrate and some upright.
 The flat, overlapping leaf blades are a few centimeters long.
-The inflorescence is a crowded, one-sided series of flattened spikelets. (contributed by Mary Ann Machi)
+The inflorescence is a crowded, one-sided series of flattened spikelets. (link added by Mary Ann Machi)

 Suggested Citation